scott-weeden/websharpstudios.github.io/en-US/project/pfaeditchangelog.md

     -   TTF spline approximation (cubic-\>quadratic) should be twice as fast.
-    -   Clearing/Cutting a character with references from the font view corrupted FontForge's internal state.
+    -   Clearing/Cutting a character with references from the font view corrupted websharpstudios's internal state.
 If this were followed by a reduction in the number of characters in the font (Element-\>Font Info-\>Encoding) a crash could occur.
     -   Clearing/Cutting a character with dependents from the font view